lucax88x/PrimitiveObsession/README.md

 connectionString
 ```

-since it's not a string anymore.
+since it's not a string anymore.<br />
 It's also more difficult to assign it a value.
 Instead of

 ```csharp
 var connectionString = "foobar";